Nicaragua's Ortega seeks re-election in questioned vote

 MANAGUA, Nicaragua (AP) — Nicaraguan President Daniel Ortega sought a fourth consecutive term in elections Sunday against a field of little-known candidates while those who could have given him a real challenge sat in jail.

+Voting was orderly and speedy as voters noted the absence of long lines at more than 13,000 polling places around the country.
+Voting closed Sunday evening without reported incidents.
+But U.S. President Joe Biden strongly criticized the vote as a “pantomime election that was neither free nor fair, and most certainly not democratic.”

-More than 13,000 polling places opened Sunday morning even as the opposition denounced more arrests of its leaders in activists around the county in the hours leading up to the vote and Ortega railed against alleged interference from the United States.
+The run-up to the vote was more eventful.
+The opposition denounced more arrests of its leaders and activists around the country on the eve of the election.
+On Sunday, Ortega railed against alleged interference from the United States.

 The election will determine who holds the presidency for the next five years, as well as 90 of the 92 seats in the congress and Nicaragua’s representation in the Central American Parliament.
 More than 4.4 million Nicaraguan age 16 and above were eligible to vote.